MrMicrowaveOven/AlgorithmsCurriculum/README.md

 Optional Week1 projects:
 * Make a new JS game from scratch.
 This will make your projects stand out amongst other a/A grads.
 * [Get a simple portfolio site up.][portfolio]
 You can link to this from your resume, and also use it in applications with recruiting firms like Hired.
+(Required for NY)

 ## Week 2: Spray and Pray